top of page

 A chuckle accompanied the footsteps of a lithe, long-haired man.
 He stepped around a thick oak and approached.
 “I suppose we can talk now.”

-Cuauhtérroc and Kiyla rose to their feet with weapons drawn, pain and weariness notwithstanding.
 The man flashed an arrogant smile.
 “Put your weapons down.
-I mean you no harm.
-But know that you’d be dead before you came within five feet of me.
 There are dozens of eyes upon you right now.
 Trust me; your best option is to relax and let me hear your story.
-What brings you to the Cerion this night?”
+This isn’t our first chance meeting, so I’m intrigued.
+What brings you to the Cerion?”

 “Okay…I’ll start,” the man said.
-“My name is Moffe Stattalonn, and I’m an elder reeve in this forest.
-I’m also in occasional employ with the Blade Masters freeblade group, and I believe it was in Westmeade when we last met.
+“I’m Moffe Stattalonn, a warden of this forest.
+I’m also in occasional employ with the Blade Masters freeblade group, and my guess is we crossed paths in Westmeade.
+In the Lord’s Castle.
 Am I correct?”

 “Yes!”
 Cora replied enthusiastically, then checked herself.
 “I mean, I think so.
 Some of us were there, anyway.”

 “I had it cut,” Cora announced.
-Kiyla rolled her eyes.

 “I had my hair cut.
 You know, in the Elandran style.
 It’s all the rage back home.”